 The book is about individuals, especially the Count, the gentleman who lives through this history.

-Towles came up with the idea about where to place his individual when working in finance, traveling around to do presentations in different cities.
+Towles came up with the idea about where to place his individual while he was working in finance, traveling to different cities to do presentations.
 He noticed that many of the same people were in the lobbies of hotels where he stayed as he returned year after year.
 In 1998, he visited the Metropol.

 Next came the outline.
 He said he spent a year and a half designing “A Gentleman in Moscow.”
 His outline included a description of each chapter, what would happen in it, some poetry, some events, some language that could be used.

 Having a structure for the book freed him to let his subconscious go, to choose the right words, to let the “flow” of creativity happen without worrying about where the book goes or how it gets there.

 It took him another year and a half to write a first draft.
 “I write the first draft for myself,” he said.
 “Everything goes in, anything I want to do goes there.

 “I had to ‘spend’ 32 years with a different person placed in a situation I’ve never been in, all presented to me through the craft of writing.”